-Placement is based on the ACCESS and WAPT scores at the time of enrollment and annually in January.
+Placement is based on ACCESS scores or WIDA Screener at the time of enrollment and annually in January.

 4218B SLIFE/LITERACY SUPPORT (sem) - (CP)

 .5 credit

 This is a mixed grade level class with a focus on both academic and social language used in educational settings.
 Students will also become familiar with cultural norms and low level language skills.
 This class will promote academic skills and routines necessary to succeed in a United States High School.
 This is a semester long course which meets for four 57 minute periods per week.